victordamitpro/LearningNestjs/README.md

 # authen-template
-A Authentication Application Template Which are using react and nestjs
+An Authentication Application Template for using react and nestjs

 ## Client Installation